FunctionLab/selene/docs/source/overview/cli.md

 ```YAML
 ops: [train, evaluate, analyze]
 ```
 The `ops` key expects one or more of `[train, evaluate, analyze]` to be specified as a list.
-In addition to the general & model architecture configurations described in the next 2 sections, each of these operations has an expected set of configurations:
+In addition to the general and model architecture configurations described in the next 2 sections, each of these operations will require some additional set of configurations attached to the following keys:
 - `train`: `train_model` (see [Train](#train)) and `sampler` (see [Samplers used for training](#samplers-used-for-training-and-evaluation-optionally))
 - `evaluate`: `evaluate_model` (see [Evaluate](#evaluate)) and `sampler` (see [Samplers used for evaluation](#samplers-used-for-evaluation))
 - `analyze`: `analyze_sequences` (see [Analyze sequences](#analyze-sequences)) and one of [`prediction`](#prediction-on-sequences), [`variant_effect_prediction`](#variant-effect-prediction), or [`in_silico_mutagenesis`](#in-silico-mutagenesis).